-When configured as an external system, a block and tackle system becomes a practical and efficient hauling system.
-In this configuration, it has a similar configuration to a piggy-back except the block and tackle is substituted for the two 2:1 pulleys.
-The system can have a self-adjusting brake and it can easily be repositioned along the haul line.
 Throw is the same as the range of the system.
-Also, because the pulleys are positioned next to each other, the system has better practical throw of systems where pulleys are pulling on other pulleys (e.g. double Z-rig).
-As pictured in Figure 11, the system provides a theoretical 4:1 mechanical advantage.
+Also, because the pulleys are positioned next to each other, the system has better practical throw compared with systems where pulleys are pulling on other pulleys (e.g. double Z-rig).
+As pictured in Figure 6.11, the system provides a 5:1 mechanical advantage (Note: There a five lines supporting the load).
 Additional pulleys can be added increasing the mechanical advantage without sacrificing throw.
 This makes this system particularly advantageous in rescue situations.
 The biggest disadvantage of this system is bulk and weight making it more suitable for search and rescue teams than general recreation users.
-Regardless, the use of a block and tackle system as an external system has numerous advantages and in SAR situations, it can supercede most of the systems discussed on this section.
+Regardless, the use of a block and tackle system as an external system has all the advantages of an external system, and in SAR situations, it can often supercede most of the systems discussed on this section.